oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/dynamic_profiler/README.md

 > **Note**: You can ignore warnings about pipe data resulting in a division by zero.
 These are the result of pipes not yet receiving data resulting in metrics being zero.

-An example output, `dynamic_profiler_tutorial.json`, can be downloaded from [here](https://iotdk.intel.com/fpga-precompiled-binaries/latest/dynamic_profiler_tutorial.json).
+An example output, `dynamic_profiler_tutorial.json`, can be found zipped in the `data` folder.
 Without needing to run the design, you can import this data file in the VTune Profiler, as described in the [Import Results and Traces into VTune Profiler GUI](https://www.intel.com/content/www/us/en/develop/documentation/vtune-help/top/analyze-performance/manage-result-files/importing-results-to-gui.html) documentation, to observe the kind of data the Dynamic Profiler can collect.

 ## Examining the Reports
 In the tab containing the data from your run, ensure the view is set to "CPU/FPGA Interaction".
 There should be three windows for viewing: